 - indicate the intention to use or not the 2D calculation module Risk-DG (or Rk-DG in short), - indicate if direction A and B have the same characteristics or not.
 If yes, all the characteristics are considered globally for both directions: geographic coordinates, traffic composition, accident rates, presence of tunnels...
-On the contrary, the action of answering "No" to the preceding question allows the user to define a route with geographic discrepancies between direction A andB, but also different traffic/accident rate characteristics between the two directions. - indicate if you intend to include in the calculation the HGV that are not loaded with DG, and choose the scenarios that are to be considered (the choice is performed within a panel of 13 -as a default choice, 12 of the scenarios are checked.
+On the contrary, the action of answering "No" to the preceding question allows the user to define a route with geographic discrepancies between direction A and B, but also different traffic/accident rate characteristics between the two directions.
+For additional information regarding this choice, see chapter 8 and chapter 9. - choose the scenarios that are to be considered (the choice is performed within a panel of 13 -as a default choice, 12 of the scenarios are checked.
 Only the chlorine scenario is skipped because in many countries, chlorine is not transported in large bulks-).
-Note that if HGV without DG are not taken into account, it is possible to consider a fraction of DG that can lead to heavy fires apart from flammable liquids (for instance within solid dangerous goods).
+Note that it is possible to consider a fraction of DG that can lead to heavy fires apart from flammable liquids (for instance within solid dangerous goods).